top of page

 What the PIA ensures at scale

-This is the business‑side operating system for the Deterministic Process Intelligence Era.
+This is the business‑side operating system for the Governed Process Intelligence Era.